alexnardini/FLAM3_for_SideFX_Houdini/README.md

 As a final though, Houdini as a tool maker went beyound my expectations on this personal project.
 I was able to do everything I wanted, and on top of that I produced hundreds of flame's images I love.

-I cold add a lots more nice functionalities but this project consumed me for a very long time.
-Every aspect of this algorithm is a challenge, its been quite a crazy ride to pack everyhting in it.
+I could add a lots more nice functionalities but this project consumed me for a very long time.
+Every aspect of this algorithm is a challenge on its own that its been quite a crazy ride to pack everyhting in it.
 I was able to squeeze in 105 variations that are automatically used both in PRE and POST mode, XAOS, load and save in flame file format and a lots of other features through python to make the tool smarter and useful.
 Anyway, is time for me to put an end to this but I really, really loved the long journey on this topic, and I will for ever love fractal flames as a whole, they are awesome!

 ## Example flame files.
 Some of the example flame files I'm using as a proof of correctness and shipped with this implementation are created/authored by some incredible fractal artists using a variety of open source / free apps like Apophysis and Fractorium among the most popular.